ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    * - J-job Task
      - Description
-   * - JLANDDA_PREP_EXP
-     - Sets up the experiment
    * - JLANDDA_PREP_OBS
-     - Sets up the observation files
+     - Sets up the observation data files
-   * - JLANDDA_PREP_BMAT
+   * - JLANDDA_PRE_ANAL
-     - Sets up the :term:`JEDI` run
+     - Transfers the snow data from the restart files to the surface data files
    * - JLANDDA_ANALYSIS
+     - Runs :term:`JEDI` and adds the increment to the surface data files
-     - Runs JEDI
+   * - JLANDDA_POST_ANAL
+     - Transfers the JEDI result from the surface data files to the restart files
    * - JLANDDA_FORECAST
-     - Runs forecast
+     - Runs the forecast model

 Users may run these tasks :ref:`using the Rocoto workflow manager <run-w-rocoto>` or :ref:`using a batch script <run-batch-script>`.